Columbus Motorcycle Accident Lawyers

 - Loss of consortium (enjoyment of your marriage)

 In some cases, such as when a drunk driver causes a motorcycle accident, we seek punitive damages from the defendants.

 How much time do I have to file my Columbus motorcycle accident claim?

 You must file all personal injury claims, including motorcycle accident claims, within two years from the date of the accident or you may lose your rights to compensation.

 Practically, you should contact our Columbus motorcycle accident lawyers as quickly as possible.
 We need to send investigators to the accident site.
 Our team needs to speak with witnesses and question defendants while they can still remember what happened.
 Our lawyers also need to discuss your injuries with your doctors so we can ensure you’re getting the medical help you need.

 Do you have a motorcycle accident lawyer near me?

 Our Columbus office is located at 503 South Front Street, Suite 205, close by to Rt.
 23 and I-71.
 We will make home and hospital visits if you are too injured to travel to us.

 Talk with a highly respected Columbus motorcycle accident lawyer

 If you or your loved one has been involved in a motorcycle accident, Soroka & Associates has the experience and resources to help you obtain justice.
 We have a strong record of success in trying personal injury cases before juries and settling claims with insurance companies.
-We take pride in focusing on all the small details that often result in large awards.
-To discuss your right to file a claim, call us at 614-358-6525 or use our contact form to schedule a free consultation.
+We take pride in focusing on the small details that often result in large awards.
+To discuss your right to file a claim, call 614-358-6525 or use our contact form to schedule a free consultation.
 We represent motorcycle accident victims and families on a contingency fee basis.
 We serve clients in Columbus and throughout Central Ohio, including in Licking County, Delaware County, Fairfield County, and beyond.